Search

 Abnormal Uterine Bleeding What You’ll Find

-• Plain-language definitions for heavy bleeding and irregular cycles
+• Plain-language definitions for heavy bleeding, irregular timing, and unexpected spotting

 How to Choose

-Match the bleeding pattern to the right questions
+Match the bleeding pattern to the right information

 Safety and Use Notes